DISCARDED

 Clinical Implications

 Left ventricular dysfunction affects millions of people worldwide, but many cases go undetected until the condition has progressed significantly.
-Early detection enables earlier treatment, which can prevent or delay progression to heart failure.
+Early screening enables earlier triage, which can lead to better patient outcomes.

-"This research validates what we've seen in clinical practice," says Dr. Emily Zhang, CEO of AI-ECG.
-"Our technology can identify patients at risk much earlier, when intervention is most effective."
+"This research validates what we've seen in clinical practice," says the AI-ECG clinical team.
+"Our technology can screen patients at risk much earlier, when intervention is most effective."

 Methodology

 The study included over 100,000 ECGs from patients across multiple healthcare systems.
-The AI algorithm was trained on a separate dataset of millions of ECGs with confirmed cardiac diagnoses, then validated on the held-out test set.
+The AI algorithm was validated on the held-out test set.

 The full paper is available at Nature Medicine's website.